 In conclusion, my experience in and passion for medicine, human biology, and foreign languages have enabled me to develop a range of practical skills that I look forward to sharing with you.
 I enjoy creatively utilizing techniques and materials that make learning interesting and dynamic.
 Most importantly, my ability to work well "one on one", motivate, and inspire are significant contributions that I am confident I can bring to the lives of many learners!

-University of Vermont - BS, Medical Laboratory sciences
+Undergraduate Degree: University of Vermont - Bachelor of Science, Medical Laboratory sciences

 What is your teaching philosophy?

 What might you do in a typical first session with a student?

 Introduction, and get a sense of the student's background knowledge.